-"southern Pacific island and Australia, conceived as a continent," 1849, Modern Latin, from French Océanie (c.
+"the southern Pacific islands and Australia, conceived as a continent," 1849, Modern Latin, from French Océanie (c.
 1812).
 Apparently coined by Danish geographer Conrad Malte-Brun (1755-1826).
 Earlier in English as Oceanica (1832).
 Oceania was the name of one of the superstates in Orwell's "Nineteen Eighty-Four."
-Oceanea, name of James Harrington's 17c. ideal state, later was applied to the British empire.
+Oceanea was the name of James Harrington's 17c. ideal state, and the name later was applied to the British empire.
+Related: Oceanean.